Examining Association Between Seasonality, Rate of Extremely Preterm Births

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Brian G. Mohney, M.D., of the Mayo Clinic in Rochester, Minnesota, is the corresponding author.
+Authors: Susan E. Bronskill, of ICES in Toronto, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.